 The Audit Committee reviews significant audit and accounting principles, policies and practices, and meets with the Company's independent auditors.
-The Board of Directors has determined that John S. Johnson constitutes an "audit committee financial expert", as such term is defined by the Securities and Exchange Commission ("SEC").
-As noted above, Mr. Johnson -- as well as the other members of the Audit Committee -- has been determined to be "independent" within the meaning of SEC and NASDAQ regulations.
+The Board of Directors has determined that each of John S. Johnson and Eric Nowling constitutes an "audit committee financial expert", as such term is defined by the Securities and Exchange Commission ("SEC").
+As noted above, Mr. Johnson and Mr. Nowling -- as well as the other members of the Audit Committee -- have been determined to be "independent" within the meaning of SEC and NASDAQ regulations.